WATER, WATER EVERYWHERE (2)

 Rome holiday – day 2

 The vast garderns of Villa d’Este, Tivoli, were amazing with all the flowing water and fountains.
-This is a shot I took of Christine (my wife) and Mary Grace (my sister) near one of the fountains.

-Foe those interested to know - we were very lucky going at the time we did.
-The pandemic had not started yet and only a few cases had been detected in Italy but not around Rome.
-We took face masks with as a precaution but never wore them just like everyone else in Rome except one or two random persons.
-WE, especially the wives were preoccupied about the whole thing and Christine even wanted to give it up but we had a great time and, thanks to God, the four of us returned home safe and sound.
+Another shot – another fountain.

+Senior citizens in Malta have been asked to stay home because of the Coronavirus pandemic.
+My children have vehemently urged us to stay inside and insisted they will not visit us for the next few days.
+Schools have closed for a trial period of one week so we will have Max with us while his mum is at work.
+I was hoping to go trekking in the countryside with Max but to avoid quarrels with them and Christine I am staying home today.
+I don’t think I will be able to resist going out for more than one day.
+I will try doing some exercise on a cyclet we have at home and which nobody has used for months.

+Thank you very much for your visits, for your comments and for the fav's.
+I will have more time on the computer today.